swlody/typst-resume/content/profile.typ

 #v(5pt)

-Experienced Software Engineer with interest in backend and infrastructure.
+Experienced Full Stack Software Engineer with interest in backend and infrastructure.
 Proficient in Rust and C++.